matejcik/advent/blog/content/trillion-with-python.md

 Here is a high-level outline of how the solution will work:

 1. Read the next instruction.
-2. If it is anything else than `inp`, execute it on all currently tracked states and goto 1.
+2. If it is anything else than `inp`, execute it on all currently tracked states.
-   Process `inp` instruction by continuing:
+3. If it is `inp`:
-3. Deduplicate states: identify states that are the same and collapse them into one, keeping the minimum and the maximum that got us there.
+    1. Deduplicate states: identify states that are the same and collapse them into one, keeping the minimum and the maximum that got us there.
-4. Make 9 copies of each state.
+    2. Make 9 copies of each state.
 Set the input digit to be different in each copy.
 5. Repeat until end of program.